junxit/us-congress-bills-113/metadata.md

 - 2014-07-24 — Placed on the Union Calendar, Calendar No. 415.
 - 2014-07-24 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 113-555, Part I.
 - 2014-07-24 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 113-555, Part I.
+- 2014-07-28 — Considered under suspension of the rules. (consideration: CR H6899-6908)
+- 2014-07-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3846.
+- 2014-07-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-07-28 — Mrs. Miller (MI) moved to suspend the rules and pass the bill, as amended.
+- 2014-07-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6899-6904)
+- 2014-07-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6899-6904)